Local Statement for Newport/Morehead City, NC

 UNCERTAINTY IN TRACK, SIZE AND INTENSITY: Potential for

-localized flooding rain
+moderate flooding rain

 - PLAN: Emergency plans should include the potential for

-localized flooding from heavy rain.
+moderate flooding from heavy rain.
+Evacuations and rescues

 - PREPARE: Consider protective actions if you are in an area